skylight-hq/skylight.digital/_projects/cdc_phdi.md

   brady fausett,
   jill fromewick,
   marcelle goggins]
-excerpt: An open-source, modular set of tools for collecting, processing, and analyzing public health data that can be combined to solve the bespoke data needs of public health department’s as part of a modern public health data infrastructure.
+excerpt: An open-source, modular set of tools for collecting, processing, and analyzing public health data that can be combined to solve the bespoke data needs of public health department’s as part of a modern public health data system.
 project_members:
   - bryan-britten
   - peggy-chau